Gaius Antonius (brother of Mark Antony): Caesar's dictatorship

-Caesar's assassination and afterwards
+Caesar's assassination and afterward

-After the assassination of Caesar, Gaius (as a Caesarean) was appointed governor to the Roman province of Macedonia.
+After the assassination of Caesar, Gaius (as a Caesarean) was appointed governor of the Roman province of Macedonia.
 Marcus Junius Brutus and the other assassins, however, chose Macedonia as refuge from Octavian and - following opposition from Gaius - dispossessed him of his governorship.
-Brutus at first seemed to treat him generously, but, on finding that he was attempting to persuade his troops to mutiny and with the recent murder of Cicero ordered by his brother, Brutus ultimately ordered his death.
+Brutus at first seemed to treat him generously but, on finding that he was attempting to persuade his troops to mutiny and with the recent murder of Cicero ordered by his brother, Brutus ultimately ordered his death.